KatsJohn/KatsJohn/README.md

 * Designing and developing a scale Formula 1 prototype using industry-standard CAD and CFD tools/simulations in the context of STEM Racing program.
 * Developing sustainable indoor agriculture solutions for educational environments, specializing in climate-resilient cultivation systems such as vertical tower gardens for schools.
 Optimizing system maintenance efficiency by researching, selecting and integrating via Python/XRP a suite of 6 specialized sensors.
 * Engineered navigation software enabling an autonomous vehicle in MIT's Racecar Challenge to navigate complex tracks via line-following, lane-tracking, and obstacle avoidance (cone slaloms).
+* Engineered a predictive model in Python to classify lung disease risk within a large-scale dataset of 20,000+ individuals.
+Performed feature selection and analysis on a multi-variable dataset (>10 parameters), optimizing the model to identify key medical indicators and improve diagnostic accuracy.

 # Languages:
 [![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)](https://www.python.org/)